MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Programming-in-C-AL.md

 # Programming in C-AL
 This section describes where to write C/AL code and how to reuse code.

- For more information about how to use system\-defined variables, see [System\-Defined Variables](System-Defined-Variables.md).
+ For more information about how to use system-defined variables, see [System-Defined Variables](System-Defined-Variables.md).

- For more information about the most frequently used C/AL functions, see [Essential C\-AL Functions](Essential-C-AL-Functions.md).
+ For more information about the most frequently used C/AL functions, see [Essential C-AL Functions](Essential-C-AL-Functions.md).

 ## Where to Write C/AL Code
  Almost every object in [!INCLUDE[navnow](includes/navnow_md.md)] contains triggers where you can add your C/AL code.
 Triggers exist for the following objects: